 HoHA began working in India in 2009 with participation in treatment camps.

-Since this time HoHA has partnered with the non-government office (NGO) organisation Jagran Jan Vikas Samiti in Udaipur, Rajasthan to deliver Myotherapy training programs to local traditional healers (Gunis).
-The local term for this training program is Aiditherapy.
-The Gunis are trained in techniques to reduce musculoskeletal pain and discomfort.
-The HoHA initiated Sustainable Treatment and Training Program (STTEP) was implemented to treat and train the community, while providing a sustainable income source to graduates.
-This program will be in its 4th year in 2016.
+HoHA has partnered with the local organisation Jagran Jan Vikas Samiti (JJVS) in Udaipur, Rajasthan to deliver Myotherapy training programs to local traditional healers (Gunis).
+The local term for this training program is Aaditherapy.
+Gunis are trained in techniques to reduce musculoskeletal pain and discomfort.
+The HoHA initiated Sustainable Treatment and Training Program (STTEP) is implemented to treat and train the community while providing a sustainable income source to graduates.
+Beginning in 2013, this is an ongoing programme in which graduates continue to build upon their skills through engagement with international and local health practitioners.

 For updates study tour dates and costs, see: handsonhealth.study